MicrosoftDocs/VBA-Docs/api/PowerPoint.chartgroup.binstype.md

 # ChartGroup.BinsType property (PowerPoint)

 Specifies how the horizontal axis of the histogram chart is formatted, by bins type.
-Read/write [XlBinsType Enumeration (PowerPoint)](PowerPoint.xlbinstype.md).
+Read/write [XlBinsType enumeration (PowerPoint)](PowerPoint.xlbinstype.md).

 ## Syntax